jeremyomer/KidneyExchange.jl/README.md

 julia> using Gurobi
 ```

-Generate an instance with 500 pairs of incompatible donors and receivers and 25 altruist donors
+Generate an instance with 500 pairs of incompatible donors and receivers and 25 altruist donors.
+The corresponding input files will be created in the "data/sparse/" folder of the package.

 `generate_sparse_unos_instance(500, 25, 1)`

-Solve the instance with branch-and-price
+Solve the instance with branch-and-price.

 `solve_with_BP("sparse/sparse_500_25_1", 3, 4);`

 Specify another branch-and-price formulation (the second true is to keep verbosity)

 `solve_with_BP("sparse/sparse_500_25_1", 3, 4, BP_params(true, true));`

 Solve the instance using one of its compact MIP formulations (HPIEF by default)

 `solve_with_mip("sparse/sparse_500_25_1", 3, 4);`

 Specify another MIP formulation (true is to keep verbosity)

 `solve_with_mip("sparse/sparse_500_25_1", 3, 4, MIP_params(KidneyExchange.EXTENDED_EDGE, true));`

 The parameters of branch-and-price approaches can be listed with